Pain (Jimmy Eat World song)

 "Pain" is a song by American rock band Jimmy Eat World.
-It was released in September 14, 2004 as the first single from their 2004 album Futures and became their second number-one hit on the Billboard Modern Rock Tracks chart.
+It was released on September 14, 2004, as the first single from their 2004 album Futures and became their second number-one hit on the Billboard Modern Rock Tracks chart.
 Although its album is not their most successful and "Pain" is not the highest-charting single, the single has received Gold status by the RIAA, making "Pain" Jimmy Eat World's second best-selling single, after 2001's "The Middle".